code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/prizes/index.md

 <% if @country == 'us' %>

 ## Does your whole school have to enter to win the $10,000 in hardware?
 Yes.
-Your whole school has to participate to be eligible for the prize but only one person needs to register and submit the Hardware Prize application form [here](<%= resolve_url('/prizes/hardware-signup') %>).
-Every teacher participating will need to [sign up](<%= resolve_url('/') %>) their classroom individually in order to receive the all organizer thank you gift.
+Your whole school has to participate to be eligible for the prize but only one person needs to register and submit the Hardware Prize application form.
+Sign up for this prize is now closed.
+Check back to see this year's winners.

 ## Who is eligible to win the $10,000 in hardware?

 Prize limited to public K-12 U.S. schools only.
 To qualify, your entire school must register for the Hour of Code by November 16, 2015.
 One school in every U.S. state will receive a class-set of computers.
-Code.org will select and notify winners via email by December 1, 2015.
+Code.org will select and notify winners via email by December 1, 2015.Sign up for this prize is now closed.
+Check back to see this year's winners.

 ## Why is the $10,000 hardware prize only available to public schools?
 We would love to help teachers in public and private schools alike, but at this time, it comes down to logistics.
 We have partnered with [DonorsChoose.org](http://donorschoose.org) to administer classroom funding prizes, which only works with public, US K-12 schools.
 According to DonorsChoose.org, the organization is better able to access consistent and accurate data that's available for public schools.

 ## When is the deadline to apply for the hardware prize?
-To qualify, you must complete the [Hardware Application form](<%= resolve_url('/prizes/hardware-signup') %>) by November 16, 2015.
+November 16, 2015.
 One school in every U.S. state will receive a class-set of computers.
 Code.org will select and notify winners via email by December 1, 2015.

 ## If my whole school can’t do the Hour of Code during Computer Science Education Week (<%= campaign_date('short') %>), can I still qualify for prizes?
-Yes, in the [Hardware Application form](<%= resolve_url('/prizes/hardware-signup') %>) include the dates that your whole school is participating.
+Yes, in the Hardware Application form include the dates that your whole school is participating.

 <% end %>